7. San Ysidro Festival

 Sometimes your food purchase comes with a performance, too:

 When I am not at a festival but still want some celebration, I would look up National Day Calendar.
 With nearly 1500 national days, national weeks, national months to choose from, I would never run out of excuses for celebrations.
-I cut up old credit cards on national buy nothing day, drank Eegee's on national piña colada day, flossed my teeth with a Waterpik on national fresh breath day, and took a selfie in my #GrinAndBearDown shirt on national selfie day.
+I cut up old credit cards on national buy nothing day, drank Eegee's on national piña colada day, flossed my teeth with a Waterpik (paid link) on national fresh breath day, and took a selfie in my #GrinAndBearDown shirt on national selfie day.

 Festivals made my life more colorful and helped my survive the otherwise boring grad school.